Zuber-group/CryoVesNet/README.md

 )
 </pre>
-## Using pretrained model to segemnt cytoplasmic vesicles
+## Using pre-trained model to segment cytoplasmic vesicles
-To detect vesicles in the cytoplasm of a tomogram, we need to place cell_outline.mod  file in the same directory as the tomogram.
+To create the cytomask, you need to place cell_outline.mod file in the same directory as the tomogram.
+You use the same script to build your pipeline, in case you are interested in all vesicles in tomogrmas you can set  in all vesicles within_segmentation_region = False.

 <pre>
 dataset_directory = "/mnt/data/amin/ctrl/"